printdotio/printio-android-sdk/docs/CUSTOM_PHOTO_SOURCES.md

 ```
 This method should return icon used on "Select Images" screen.

-Note:  Unlike `getSideMenuIcon()`  method, icons returned by this method always have white background.
+Unlike `getSideMenuIcon`  method, icons returned by this method always have white background.

 #####Method createPhotoSourceNavigator
 ```java
 public PhotoSourceNavigator<? extends PhotoSource> createPhotoSourceNavigator(PhotoSourceNavigatorHolder holder)
 ```

-This method is factory method for crating `PhotoSourceNavigator` for this photo source.
+This method is factory method for creating `PhotoSourceNavigator` for this photo source.
 Implementation of this method could look like:

 ```java
 @Override